katerina-tatarchenko/your_wallet/README.md

 # your_wallet
-an application for controlling financial income and expenses
+An application for controlling financial income and expenses